 \subsubsection{Extending the equivalence to models of continuous model theory}

-Finally, in section $\ref{6}$ we show that the equivalence above is restricted to one between ``bundle of models of a continuous theory'', i.e. the bundle of structures in which every fibre is a model of the theory and ultrafunctor taking value in the category of models.
+Finally in section~\ref{6}, we show that the equivalence above is restricted to one between ``bundles of models of a continuous theory'', i.e. the bundles of structures in which every fibre is a model of the theory and left ultrafunctors taking value in the category of models.
 In particular: